msasinowski/react-native-expo-braintree/README.md

 # react-native-expo-braintree
-This package is a continuation of  https://www.npmjs.com/package/react-native-paypal-reborn with changed more generic name and all the updates will be under the new react-native-expo-braintree package.
+This package is a continuation of  https://www.npmjs.com/package/react-native-paypal-reborn , the name change happend beacouse of adding expo support, and all of future updates will be done under react-native-expo-braintree

-## Important Information
+## Important Informations
-Please note that, 2.0.0 version of the library is rewritten from the scratch using Kotlin (previously Java) and Swift (previously Objective-C) to prepare the whole codebase to migrate it into expo package at some point.
+- Please note that, from 2.x.x version of the package and whole integration is rewritten from the scratch using Kotlin (previously Java) and Swift (previously Objective-C) to prepare the whole codebase to migrate it into expo package at some point.
 If you find any problem or issue in the package do not hesitate and report it via Issue panel.

-1.1.0 is stable and well checked version, if you do not need to use v6 IOS Braintree SDK, or have some lower version of minimum (Android or IOS) SDK please use versions 1.x.x.
+- Currently we, actively support 2.x.x and 3.x.x versions of the package, the main reason why is, that 3.x.x version of package provides a breaking change for the Android integration

 ## Getting started
 React Native Expo Braintree package is a pure native implementation of Braintree SDK